katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > &emsp;
 > [1] 3

-After this, we will be jumping out of R and back into the command line.
+After this, we will be jumping out of R and back into the command line by using the command:

 ```q()
 ```